rohitcpp/rohitcpp/README.md

 # 👋 Hey, I'm Rohit More!

 Welcome to my GitHub!
-I'm a passionate **developer, problem solver, and tech explorer** who thrives on building purposeful applications and crafting thoughtful user experiences.
-My current focus is on building a **Job Placement Platform** that bridges the gap between job seekers and opportunities.
+I'm a **developer and problem solver** focused on building purposeful apps.
+Currently working on a **Job Placement Platform** connecting talent with opportunity

 ---